-What Happens At Body Farms
+What Exactly Happens To The Corpses At Body Farms?

 Between America’s various body farms over the years, thousands of corpses have decayed under the watchful eyes of researchers.
 At the University of Tennessee alone, there have been more than 1,800 with 1,700 skeletons also donated, and 4,000 people who’ve signed up to donate their bodies once they’ve died.

 And what happens to all these bodies after they’ve arrived at the body farms?

 Procedures can vary slightly, but at Texas State (which Vox visited in 2015), the process goes like this: First, researchers take measurements and photographs, as well as hair and blood samples.
 Then they assign the body an identifying number, bring it out to the grounds and place it there, at least a few feet away from any other nearby bodies (there are about 50 laying out at any one time).

 Now, it’s not quite that simple.
 The researchers will deposit the body (usually naked, but not always) in a specific location according to the kind of research they seek to do.
 Sometimes bodies are left in the open sun to observe the effects of that, other times in the shade, or in high grass, and so on.
 Researchers sometimes place bodies under cages to prevent opportunistic creatures like vultures from interfering (intruding humans never have), but bodies might also be left out so that the staff can observe the effects of those creatures.

 Furthermore, researchers might position the bodies in specific places, the kinds of places where police might find a body in a real-life homicide case.
 For example, corpses on body farms might be left in water tanks, tied to trees, or even placed in car trunks.